mk-fg/python-onedrive/README.md

 	[requests](http://docs.python-requests.org/en/latest/) - version 0.14.0 or
 	higher.

-	Should be installed automatically by pip if "[standalone]" [extras-flag](https://pythonhosted.org/setuptools/setuptools.html#declaring-extras)
+	Should be installed automatically by pip if "[standalone]" or "[cli]" [extras-flag](https://pythonhosted.org/setuptools/setuptools.html#declaring-extras)
 	is specified, as suggested above.

 * (optional, recommended) [PyYAML](http://pyyaml.org) - required for CLI tool
 	and optional persistent-state ("conf") module only.

+	Gets pulled-in as a dependency with "[cli]" or "[conf]" extras-flag.

 * (only on windows) [pywin32](http://sourceforge.net/projects/pywin32/) - for
 	CLI tool (used to lock configuration file on changes) and optional conf module